Essential tips for homeschooling a large family.

 1. Use a single curriculum for all kids

-Changing curriculum constantly drives everyone crazy.
+Changing the curriculum constantly drives everyone crazy.
 You spend boatloads of money on curriculum.

 Children thrive when you begin a curriculum at the beginning and follow it the entire way through.
 No concepts are missed.
 No critical steps left out.
 Understanding is built one small step at a time.